Meet the Programming team

 she/her/hers

 My name is Fahé (pronounced Fa-eh) and I am a white settler of French descent who grew up in unceded Algonquin and Anishinaabe territory, colonially known as Ottawa-Gatineau.
 I live and work on the unceded territories of the lək̓ʷəŋən, Songhees, Esquimalt and W̱SÁNEĆ peoples, for which I am grateful and always in awe of.
-As the Programs Assistant for the Office of Student Life, I assist with the various events and workshops put on by the office including New Student Orientation, the Student Life Grant committee and Nourish+Flourish.
+As the Events and Projects Coordinator for the Office of Student Life, I help organize the various events and workshops put on by the office including New Student Orientation, the Student Life Grant committee and Nourish+Flourish.

 I love contemporary art and design, ceramics, board games, ocean dips, paddleboarding, camping and travelling around the beautiful territories of the Coast Salish, Nuu-chah-nulth and Kwakwaka’wakw peoples.